 - Standardized reviews and time limits: provides date certainty.
 Consistent reporting requirements and standardized review procedures provide a definite time frame for report review.

 - Financial Assistance: provides grants and low-interest loans for assessment or remediation.
 These programs are available to people who did not cause or contribute to contamination at the site.

-The goals of the Land Recycling Program are to encourage public sector cleanup of contaminated, vacant or otherwise underutilized properties and return them to productive use.
+The goals of the Land Recycling Program are to encourage private sector cleanup of contaminated, vacant or otherwise underutilized properties and return them to productive use.
 Further development of brownfield properties stimulates economic growth, encourages local government partnerships with business, and maximizes the use of existing infrastructure, thereby preserving prime farmland, open space and natural areas.